|David Graham||8C/V15||5th Jan 2005|

-The route itself is aV15/8C, 21-move problem on the Dreamtime boulder, found in the popular bouldering area of Cresciano, Switzerland.
-The Story of Two Worlds sit-start extension, linking up 7 extremely crimpy new V13/14 moves, into Toni Lamprecht’s The Dagger (V14).
+The route itself is a V15/8C, 21-move problem on the Dreamtime boulder, found in the popular bouldering area of Cresciano, Switzerland.
+The Story of Two Worlds is a sit-start extension, linking up 7 extremely crimpy V13/14 moves into Toni Lamprecht’s The Dagger (V14).
 It was the first confirmed 8C, after Fred Nicole’s Dreamtime problem (on the other side of the same boulder) had been downgraded to V14/8B+ in the years after his first ascent.

 In the years following Robinsons’ ascent, repetitions of The Story of Two Worlds boulder problem have started to be logged thick and fast.